Tkemlps te Secwpemc release final report on unmarked graves at former Kamloops residential school

 "Some were as young as three years old.
 We sought out a way to confirm that knowing out of deepest respect and love for those lost children and their families, understanding that Tk'emlúps te Secwépemc is the final resting place of these children."

-A cross with a child’s dress hangs along the highway outside the former Kamloops Indian Residential School at a growing memorial to honour the 215 children whose remains are thought to have been buried on the site of the school.
+A cross with a childâs dress hangs along the highway outside the former Kamloops Indian Residential School at a growing memorial to honour the 215 children whose remains are thought to have been buried on the site of the school.
 In May, the Tk'emlúps te Secwépemc First Nation announced a radar survey of the site had uncovered unmarked graves.
-(Ben Nelms/CBC)
+(Ben Nelms/CBC)After the preliminary discovery, the nation said it was working with the BC Coroners Service, contacting the children's home communities, protecting the remains and working with museums to find records of these deaths.

 The Kamloops Indian Residential School was in operation from 1890 to 1969, when the federal government took over administration from the Catholic Church to operate it as a residence for a day school, until it closed in 1978.